 Every budget meal planning article says the same thing: “make a list and stick to it!” “buy in bulk!” “eat more lentils!”
 Thanks, incredibly helpful.

-Here's the thing — eating well on a budget as a couple isn't about deprivation.
-It's about being smart with what you buy and wasting less of it.
-Most couples throw away 20-30% of the food they purchase.
-Fix that, and your grocery bill drops without changing what you eat.
+Here’s the thing — eating well on a budget as a couple isn’t about deprivation.
+It’s about being smart with what you buy and wasting less of it.
+Fix the waste first, and your grocery bill drops without changing what you eat.

 The real budget killer: waste